alexmickelson-2025/raft-Web-Student/ReadMe.md

 11) a followers response to an appendentries includes the followers term number and log entry index //Todo: go back and fix the term number part.
 Right now it has some wiggle room for error.
 12) when a leader receives a majority responses from the clients after a log replication heartbeat, the leader sends a confirmation response to the client
 ~~13) given a leader node, when a log is committed, it applies it to its internal state machine~~
-14) when a follower receives a valid heartbeat, it increases its commitIndex to match the commit index of the heartbeat
+~~14) when a follower receives a valid heartbeat, it increases its commitIndex to match the commit index of the heartbeat
-    - reject the heartbeat if the previous log index / term number does not match your log
+    - reject the heartbeat if the previous log index / term number does not match your log~~
 15) When sending an AppendEntries RPC, the leader includes the index and term of the entry in its log that immediately precedes the new entries
     - If the follower does not find an entry in its log with the same index and term, then it refuses the new entries
         - term must be same or newer